Lobaro/docs/docs/background/lorawan.md

 4 bytes of the DevEUI, so if you want to change the Address you will have to change the DevEUI in the configuration.
-The Session Keys are derived from the OTAA keys in the configuration, so if you want to generate different session keys, you should set the AppKey (for v1.0) or the AppKey and NwkKey (vor v1.1) to a randomly generated value.
+The Session Keys are derived from the OTAA keys in the configuration, so if you want to generate different session keys, you should set the AppKey (for v1.0) or the AppKey and NwkKey (for v1.1) to a randomly generated value.

 ## Duty Cycle
 Because LoRaWAN uses public frequencies, there are some regulations LoRaWAN device